GBen1/CountMADescrow/README.md

 ![Screenshot](madcounter.png)

-## Display the weekly/monthly/quarterly/yearly stats of your last search (very useful to make your own graphs)
+## Display the timeline stats of your last search (very useful to make your own graphs)

 `bash displaylaststats.sh`